NREL/ditto/docs/contributing.md

 $ pytest -sv
 ```

-To get flake8, just `pip install flake` into your virtualenv.
+To get flake8, just `pip install flake8` into your virtualenv.

 6. Commit your changes and push your branch to GitHub: